rsgalloway/envstack/README.md

 #### Storing Keys

-Keys can be stored in other environment stacks, e.g. a `keys.env` stack.
-For example, generate keys and store in a `keys.env` env stack file:
+Keys can be stored in other environment stacks, e.g. a `keys.env` file.
+To generate keys and store them in a `keys.env` env stack file:

 ```bash
 $ envstack --keygen -o keys.env
 ```

-Then use the `keys` env stack to encrypt the default env stack:
+Then use the `keys.env` env stack to encrypt any other env stack:

 ```bash
 $ envstack keys -- envstack --encrypt -o encrypted.env
 ```

-Add the `keys` env to the stack to decrypt:
+To decrypt, add `keys` to the env stack:

 ```bash
 $ envstack keys encrypted -r HELLO